Air Fryer Baked Potato

 Jump to Recipe

-This Air Fryer Baked Potato recipe is incredibly crispy on the outside, fluffy and creamy on the inside, and couldn’t be easier!
+This Air Fryer Baked Potato recipe is incredibly crispy on the outside, fluffy and creamy on the inside, and much faster than the oven!
 Simply seasoned and perfect for your favorite toppings.

 baked potato in air fryer basket cut open with butter.

-Pop it open and drop a dollop of salted butter inside with some cheese and crispy bacon?
+Pop it open and drop a dollop of salted butter inside with some cheese and crispy bacon for the best Baked Potatoes you’ve ever had!

 No Air Fryer?
 Check out my oven Baked Potato recipe.